-If proposals are clearly inconsistent with strategic plans and it is evident that the application would unlikely get supported, it does not make sense for an application and supporting studies to be prepared and to proceed to public exhibition.
-This is for the following reasons:
+If proposals are clearly inconsistent with strategic plans and it is evident that support for the application would be unlikely, it does not make sense for an application and supporting studies to be prepared and to proceed to public exhibition.
+However:

-- It would be a waste of Council's resources and the often-limited time of the community in providing feedback to go through all stages if the proposal is clearly not aligned with Council's strategic plans. - Councils should have the discretion to stop rezoning applications that clearly fail strategic and site-specific merit. - Alternatively, the DPE should have criteria if the potential rezoning application is inconsistent with strategic planning (LSPS, s9.1 Directions, etc.) and is not responding to a change in circumstances (such as major investment in public transport), then it should not proceed past the Scoping stage.
+- that would be a waste of a Council's resources and community time in providing feedback if the proposal is clearly not aligned with Council's strategic plans. - Councils should have the discretion to stop rezoning applications that clearly fail strategic and site-specific merit.
+Potentially LPPs could independently verify this conclusion. - alternatively, the DPE should have criteria if the potential rezoning application is inconsistent with strategic planning (LSPS, s9.1 Directions, etc.) and is not responding to a change in circumstances (such as major investment in public transport), then it should not proceed past the Scoping stage.

-Accordingly, a high-level Scoping stage merit test is recommended, to provide a 'sense check' as to whether a proposal has enough merit to warrant the investment of public resources into the assessment following public exhibition.
+Accordingly, a Scoping stage merit test is required, to assess whether a proposal has enough merit to warrant the investment of public resources into the assessment following public exhibition.
 The discussion paper does not provide enough detail surrounding what would prevent a rezoning application from being placed on exhibition.